Software Development

 Conclusion

-When deciding to pursue a mobile development approach for your next big idea make sure that you have considered every contingency such as custom components, user interface behavior, user experience and future support of your mobile application.
-The cross-platform mobile application development approach is a good choice when you have no unique components and all you need is to do is to check whether the idea is worth attracting investment.
+We at Axon believe the cross-platform mobile application development approach is a good choice when you have no unique components and all you need is to do is to check whether the idea is worth attracting investment.
 Once you have done it successfully, move to native APIs in order to receive more predictable and cost-effective life cycle development and support for your product.

 In our next blog post we will review another cross-platform technology - Flutter.
 Stay tuned!